Subscribe to Our Newsletter

 While it would be wrong to lump every bettor based on this particular tale, it does offer a glimpse into the betting culture in Nigeria, even amidst the country's persistent economic challenges.

-Recent findings by Nigeria's National Lottery Trust Fund (NLTF) indicate a remarkable upsurge in gambling, with approximately 65 million active participants collectively wagering nearly a billion dollars every day.
+Recent findings by Nigeria's National Lottery Trust Fund (NLTF) indicate a remarkable upsurge in gambling, with approximately 65 million active participants collectively wagering nearly a billion dollars daily.
+On the other hand, in Australia, about 73% of adults gambled in the past 12 months, with almost 38% gambling weekly.
+Despite the risks, many Australians continue to play pokies, a popular and widespread form of entertainment across the country.

 The figure which stands at exactly $975 million daily equates to an average of $15 (approximately ₦15,000 naira) per person.
 This means that up to 14 million bets and online transactions are made in the country daily.